 - Patient intake begins at 7:00 A.M and discharge is the same day between 2:30 P.M. - 3:30 P.M.
 The intake process could take approximately an hour, so please plan accordingly.

-While all of our services are fully subsidized and are provided at no cost to South L.A. residents, we request that all clients apply online for a Free Spay/Neuter Certificate from the City of Los Angeles.
+All spay/neuter services are fully subsidized if you meet the ASPCA’s eligibility criteria or show proof of Public Assistance.
+We request that all clients apply online for a Free Spay/Neuter Certificate from the City of Los Angeles.
 If you are unable to obtain a certificate, please inquire about the voucher by asking an ASPCA representative.

 - Your Free Spay/Neuter Certificate from the City of Los Angeles.

 - Photo identification showing you are 18 years of age or older.

 - Proof of residence in one of the eligible zip codes serviced by our clinic (this may be a utility bill or other piece of mail)

 Please note – we only provide additional services to animals who are undergoing spay/neuter procedures.

 - Rabies vaccine (If your pet is up to date, please bring vaccine records with you)

 - FVRCP vaccine for cats; DA2PP vaccine for dogs